Taken from Pete’s series Dance Lessons.

 I’m going to make a wild statement here: You are God’s favorite.
 Stop and feel this.
 God’s capacity to love is infinitely more extravagant than any earthly parent, and He’s grabbing you by the shoulders and looking you in the eyes right now, saying, “You, you are my favorite!”

-Lord, man and woman, boy and girl, we are unable to express the full thanks we feel at being Your children.
+Lord, as men and women, boys and girls, we are unable to express the full thanks we feel at being Your children.
 Your child.
 If I’m honest, I can’t completely imagine actually being Your favorite.
 It blows my mind.
 I pray Your Holy Spirit will help me understand just how much You love me.
 Amen.